RALIST/game/Wasteland Chronicles.md

 - **Researching new technologies:** The Research Lab allows players to research new technologies that can improve various aspects of the settlement.

 #### Settlement Defense Strategies
+- Attacks are initiated based on settlement wealth and defense level.
+Players receive notifications of impending attacks and can participate in defense through a mini-game or automated defense mechanisms based on their settlement's infrastructure.

-Players can use various strategies to defend their settlement:
+- Players can use various strategies to defend their settlement

 - **Defensive structures:** Building walls, turrets, and other defensive structures to deter and repel attackers.
 - **NPC guards:** Assigning NPCs to guard duty, providing additional firepower and manpower during attacks.